-Proposals creating backland development will only be approved where they would be in-keeping with the general character and density of existing development in the area, and would not set a precedent for similar forms of development, the cumulative effect of which would be to harm the established character and appearance of the area.
+Proposals creating backland development will only be approved where they would be in-keeping with the general character and density of existing development in the area, and the second second and would not set a precedent for similar forms of development, the cumulative effect of which would be to harm the established character and appearance of the area.
 Inappropriate backland and other uncharacteristic forms of development will be resisted.